Haivision/srt/docs/API-functions.md

 assigned to a particular option, and to pass a variable of the appropriate data type with the option value to be set.

-Please mind that some of the options can only be set on sockets or only on groups, although most of the options can be set on the groups so that they are then derived by the member sockets.
+Please note that some of the options can only be set on sockets or only on groups, although most of the options can be set on the groups so that they are then derived by the member sockets.